 Olympia Design Month gets underway Friday, May 3, with a film screening and reception at Olympia Film Society’s Capital Theater.
 On Wednesday, May 8, the First Christian Church’s Koinonia Hall (701 Franklin St. SE) hosts a panel discussion called “How Buildings Happen,” in which architects, bankers and other developers of affordable housing explain the roles they play in determining which projects move forward when.

 Two days later, O-POP presents “Elements of Design.”
 This conversation between Olympia designers Jessicarae and Ruben Nuñez considers how local architecture can stir our emotions.
-On May 11, from 1 to 3 p.m., the Nuñezes will lead a walking and photography tour to expand on how design principles were put to effective use in Olympia’s historic buildings.
+On May 11, from 1 to 3 p.m., Jessicarae Nuñez will lead a walking and photography tour to investigate beautiful design through the participants’ personal lenses.

 On May 15, planner Thera Black, architect Roussa Cassel, preservationist Michelle Sadlier and green-building expert Chris Van Daalen convene at Temple Beth Hatfiloh (201 Eighth Ave.
 SE) to discuss how design principles get realized as unified neighborhoods.